 If your dog’s obedience skills need work, or you know their personality won’t mesh with your holiday plans, then you need to manage the situation for your dog.
 First, you don’t want your dog practicing rude behaviors like begging at the table or counter surfing.
 Second, you don’t want to push your dog past what they can tolerate.

 Management will vary based on your dog’s personality.
-It might mean blocking access to certain rooms, using a crate when you have company, or keeping your dog on leash when people come to the door.
+It might mean blocking access to certain rooms, using a crate when you have company, or keeping your dog on a leash when people come to the door.
 The important part is to make the experience rewarding for your dog.
 This isn’t a punishment.
 If you put your dog in their crate, provide them with a special chew toy.
 If they are tethered in one area, provide treats and toys in that area, and so on.

 Even if your dog can handle the holiday commotion, it’s still a good idea to give them an occasional break from the excitement.
 Alone time is a proactive way of ensuring you don’t ask for too much from your dog.
 Family mealtimes are a great opportunity to put your dog in their crate or ask them to go to their place in a quiet room.
 You can focus on your feast, and your dog can rest and recharge.